 Suddenly, I sensed movement to my right.
 I looked and saw two glowing eyes moving slowly towards me out of the shadows.
 The eyes belonged to a black panther that was bigger than the biggest police dog I had ever seen.
 The large cat’s tail was long and I could see it twitching and flicking as the animal moved towards me.

 I started backing up while maintaining eye contact with the panther.
-It continued to move towards me, slowly stalking me.
+It continued to move forwards, slowly stalking me.
 As I continued to back up, I tripped over a section of uneven payment and landed on my back.
-I tried to scoot along on my back as I managed to draw my pistol.
+I tried to slide backwards as I managed to draw my pistol.
 There was no way I was going to get away.
 The panther was too close and I was flat on my back.

 My heart was pounding.
 My breath was coming in gasps.
 I knew how close I had just come to being ripped apart.
 I managed to get unsteadily to my feet.
 I heard the sound of running steps coming up behind me.
 Another officer had heard the shot and had come running to my aid.
 He was holding a flashlight and I wanted to get a closer look at this huge panther that had come so close to killing me.

 When we walked over and shone his flashlight, though, it was not a huge panther after all.
 It was just a large house cat.
 That was when I woke up.

 Being a police officer for almost thirty years gave me more than one bad dream.
 This is the last scary dream I remember having before I retired.
 This was one of those dreams, though, that I believe actually carried a message.

 As I prepared for my retirement, I prayed for God’s guidance about what I should do after I retired.
 I found myself struggling with fear and uncertainty.
 I had been a police officer for almost thirty years and now I was about to step out into the unknown world of retirement.
 Do you ever feel that way?